purvender/agentic-rag-support-assistant/README.md

 curl -fsSL https://ollama.com/install.sh | sh
 ```

-After installing, open the Ollama app once so the local service starts.
+After installing, open the Ollama app once so the local service starts.[web:1371][web:1373]

-You can check that the CLI is available with:
+You can verify the CLI is available with:

 ```bash
 ollama
 ```

-If you see the Ollama interface or help output, the CLI is installed correctly.

 ### Step 1 — Clone the repository